Admissions and New Starters

 The school day starts at 9am and finishes for the infants at 3.20pm and for the juniors at 3.30pm.

-Lunch is between 12 and 1pm.
-We now have our own kitchen and the meals are very popular.
+Lunch time is from 12-1pm.
+We have our own kitchen on site and the meals are very popular.

 The children also have morning and afternoon breaks.